 What are the characteristics of Ameraucana chickens?

 One of the most charming aspects of the Ameraucana is its distinct and adorable appearance.
 These birds are absolutely gorgeous!
 They have a look all their own that sets them apart from other common chicken breeds, combining utility with beauty.
 A true Ameraucana is defined by a strict set of standards, and the following Ameraucana characteristics are key identifiers.
-Further details on their physical traits are cataloged in high-quality resources based on research from Oklahoma State University.

 Physical Characteristics